mantidproject/documents/Design/AbsorptionCorrections/GenericShapeAbsorptionCorrection.md

 ```

 **Question**: How do we check the shape that we have defined?
 It would be best to design it in a CAD program like [OpenSCAD](http://www.openscad.org/) but this will not allow us to assign materials to each of the components.

+Pros:
+* The same syntax that could be used in a script if a shape was not already implemented in the "library"
+* It should be possible to unit test the volumes

+Cons:
+* Completely new system so more effort to implement up front
+* It seems like we're inventing our own way of describing CSG operations again..